A Non-intrusive Decentralized Approach to Stabilizing IBR-dominated AC Microgrids: Case Study

-The test system in Figure \ref{fig:two_ibr} contains two microgrids.
+The test system in Figure \ref{fig:two_ibr}-(a) contains two IBRs.
 All control parameters of IBR $1$ can be found in \cite{TimGreenModel}.
-For IBR $2$, $k_{\text{iv}2}= 78$, and the rest of parameters are from \cite{TimGreenModel}.
+For IBR $2$, $k_{\text{iv}2}= 78$, and the rest of the parameters are from \cite{TimGreenModel}.
 The two loads are constant-impedance, and the per-phase impedances of Loads $1$ and $2$ are 25$\Omega$ and 20$\Omega$, respectively.
-Before time $t=0.4$s, Microgrids 1 and 2 are in the islanded mode.
-At $t=0.4$s, the two small microgrids are networked via the tie line and they enter the hybrid mode.
-Figures \ref{fig: motivation_example_iabc} visualizes the three-phase terminal currents at both IBRs, i.e., $\mathbf{i}_{\text{abc}1}$ and $\mathbf{i}_{\text{abc}2}$, from $0.2$s to $1$s.
-In Figures \ref{fig: motivation_example_iabc}, it can be observed that the magnitudes of $\mathbf{i}_{\text{abc}1}$ and $\mathbf{i}_{\text{abc}2}$ are constant before the two microgrids are networked, i.e., $t<0.4$s.
+Before time $t=0.4$s, the test system contains two microgrids operating in an islanded mode.
+At $t=0.4$s, the two microgrids in Figure \ref{fig:two_ibr}-(a) are networked via the tie line and they enter the hybrid mode.
+Figure \ref{fig: motivation_example_iodq12} visualizes the terminal currents of the two IBRs, i.e., $\mathbf{i}_{\text{odq}1}$ and $\mathbf{i}_{\text{odq}2}$ in the d-q frame, from $0.2$s to $1$s.
+Figures \ref{fig: motivation_example_iodq12} presents that $\mathbf{i}_{\text{odq}1}$ and $\mathbf{i}_{\text{odq}2}$ are constant before the two microgrids are networked, i.e., $t<0.4$s.
 This suggests the two microgrids in the islanded mode are stable.
-However, after the two microgrids are networked, i.e., $t>0.4$s, the magnitudes of $\mathbf{i}_{\text{abc}1}$ and $\mathbf{i}_{\text{abc}2}$ keep oscillating.
-Figure \ref{fig: motivation_example_iodq12} examines the three-phase currents $\mathbf{i}_{\text{abc}1}$ and $\mathbf{i}_{\text{abc}2}$ in the d-q frame: before $t=0.4$s, both $\mathbf{i}_{\text{odq}1}$ and $\mathbf{i}_{\text{odq}2}$ can be stabilized at their nominal values.
-However, after the switch is closed at $t=0.4$s, both $\mathbf{i}_{\text{odq}1}$ and $\mathbf{i}_{\text{odq}2}$ keep oscillating with increasing amplitudes, suggesting that the two networked microgrids become unstable.
+However, after the two microgrids are networked, $\mathbf{i}_{\text{odq}1}$ and $\mathbf{i}_{\text{odq}2}$ keep oscillating.

 Next, we examine the importance of modeling fast, high-order dynamics of IBRs.
 If we only model the dynamics with the slow states, i.e., the droop controllers, under the disturbance at $0.4$s, the real power output $P_1$ of IBR 1 is visualized by the orange dashed waveform in Figure \ref{fig: detailVSsimple}.
 With the simplified model, it can be observed that the two networked IBRs are stable.
 However, if the \emph{dynamics of both fast and slow states} are modeled, under the same disturbance, the blue-solid curve in Figure \ref{fig: detailVSsimple} visualizes $P_1$, and it suggests the two networked IBRs are actually unstable since a growing oscillation is incurred.
 Such instability cannot be observed from the simulation with the simplified model.
 Therefore, modeling the dynamics of the fast states is also important for the stability analysis.